 The Decision Maker: This is the person who ultimately makes the purchase decision.
-In some cases, the decision maker is the same as the supporter, but in other cases they are different.
-When different, you must acknowledge this and gear ads to the decision maker.
-Take, for example, the successful Old Spice commercials.
+In some cases, the decision-maker is the same as the supporter, but in other cases they are different.
+When different, you must acknowledge this and gear ads to the decision- maker.
+Take, for example, the transformation of the Old Spice brand in 2010.
 The brand wanted to revamp their product to appeal to a younger generation.
 While researching, the team discovered that while men may ultimately wear their product, women were making the purchases, leading their creative team to focus on this target audience.

 To determine your target audience, you must spend time analyzing the data you receive from consumer engagements, evaluating current buyers and purchase trends and optimizing as new information is revealed.

 The following steps should help you realize your target audience:

 1. Analyze Your Customer Base and Carry Out Client Interviews

 One of the best ways to determine who your target audience is to look at who already buys your product or service.
 How old are they, where do they live, what are their interests?
 A good way to learn this is through engaging on social or distributing customer surveys.

 2. Conduct Market Research and Identify Industry Trends

 Look at the market research for your industry to determine where there are holes in service that your product can fill.
 Look at trends for similar products to see where they are focusing efforts, then hone in further on your products unique value.

 Marketers can learn a lot by looking at competitors to see who they are commonly selling to, and how they go about it.
 Are they using online or offline channels?
 Are they focusing on the decision maker or the supporter?